brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 4/Hebrews 4 4 bht.md

 # Hebrews 4:4 Commentary Help Text

 ## BHT:
-God's rest, mentioned in the provided quotes, should not be understood as a temporary or idle rest.
-Instead, it is an enduring rest that commenced at the completion of creation and continues to this day.
-This rest signifies God's ongoing upholding and governing of everything He made.
-It is not a total cessation of creative activity, as Jesus affirms.
-The seventh day of God's rest is still ongoing, and it signifies His delight and satisfaction in His works.
-This rest transcends time, symbolizing the eternal nature of God's rest.
+God's rest is not a result of weariness or idleness; rather, it is the continuous upholding and governing that began with Creation.
+This rest is not limited to a single day, but an enduring state that believers will enter into in the future.
+It's worth noting that God's rest does not mean a complete cessation of creative activity, as confirmed by Jesus in John 5:17.
+Genesis 2:2 attests to the ongoing nature of God's rest, reflecting a deep sense of satisfaction and delight in what He has accomplished.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The rest here spoken of must not be understood only as that of one day after the completion of creation; but as an enduring rest, commencing then and still going on,—into which God's people shall hereafter enter."
+1. "God's rest is not a rest necessitated by fatigue, nor conditioned by idleness: but it is, in fact, the very continuance in that upholding and governing, of which the Creation was the beginning."
-2. "God’s rest is not a rest necessitated by fatigue, nor conditioned by idleness: but it is, in fact, the very continuance in that upholding and governing, of which the Creation was the beginning."
+2. "The rest here spoken of must not be understood only as that of one day after the completion of creation; but as an enduring rest, commencing then and still going on."
-3. "Still less must we find here any discrepancy with such passages as John v.
-17; Isa. xl.
-28: God’s rest is not a rest necessitated by fatigue, nor conditioned by idleness."
+3. "Into which God's people shall hereafter enter."

 ### Jamieson-Fausset-Brown:
-1. "God's rest is not a rest necessitated by fatigue, nor consisting in idleness, but is that upholding and governing of which creation was the beginning."
+1. "God did rest the seventh day—a rest not ending with the seventh day, but beginning then and still continuing, into which believers shall hereafter enter."
-2. "Hence Moses records the end of each of the first six days, but not of the seventh."
+2. "God's rest is not a rest necessitated by fatigue, nor consisting in idleness, but is that upholding and governing of which creation was the beginning."
 3. "God's 'work' was one, comprehending, however, many 'works'."

 ### Albert Barnes:
 1. "The notion of 'rest' of some kind runs through all dispensations."
-2. "All dispensations contemplate 'rest,' and there must be such a prospect before man now."
+2. "It was seen in the finishing of the work of creation; seen in the appointment of the Sabbath; seen in the offer of the promised land, and is seen now in the promise of heaven."
 3. "He no more put forth creative energy, but calmly contemplated his own works in their beauty and grandeur."

 ### Marvin Vincent: